Chesham: Roads

 In contrast to other towns in south Buckinghamshire, Chesham historically was not well served by road transport links.
 The stage coach bypassed the town and, unlike Amersham, there were no turnpikes and consequently roads were poorly maintained.
 Significant change occurred in the post Second World War period with the opening of the M1 motorway.
 The A416 now runs through the town, from Amersham to Berkhamsted, and connects the town to the more recently upgraded A41.
 The A416 was diverted around the High Street and later upgraded to be dual-lane.
 Although these improvements enable more through traffic, traffic congestion has increased.
-Chesham's High Street was pedestrianised in 1990 and the benefits to the High Street have been felt ever since.
-Whilst some of the previous bustle has been lost, the impact of pedestrianisation has generally been positive.

 Bus services

 Bus companies running local services include Carousel Buses, Red Rose, Redline and Red Eagle.
 Residential areas of the town are connected with the central shopping-area.
 Chesham is also connected by services to nearby Amersham, and further afield to High Wycombe, Hemel Hempstead, and Uxbridge.

 Less frequent services run to Aylesbury and to surrounding villages.